isakaaby/FYS4150-Project3/README.md

 - [get_angle.py](https://github.com/isakaaby/FYS4150-Project3/blob/master/code-and-results/get_angle.py)

-###Links and packages
+### Links and packages

-The NASA data used to initialize some of the systems was pulled from [here].(https://ssd.jpl.nasa.gov/horizons.cgi#top)
+The NASA data used to initialize some of the systems was pulled from [here.](https://ssd.jpl.nasa.gov/horizons.cgi#top)